You are here

-The violinist Midori is recognized as an extraordinary performer, a devoted and gifted educator, and an innovative community engagement activist.
+Today Midori is recognized as an extraordinary performer, a devoted and gifted educator, and an innovative community engagement activist.
 In recognition of the breadth and quality of her work in these three entirely separate fields, in 2012 she was given the prestigious Crystal Award by the World Economic Forum in Davos, was elected to the American Academy of Arts & Sciences, and was awarded an honorary doctorate in music by Yale University.
 In 2007, she was named a Messenger of Peace by U.N.
-Secretary-General Ban Ki-moon in 2007, she has created a new model for young artists who seek to balance the joys and demands of a performing career at the highest level with a hands-on investment in the power of music to change lives.
+Secretary-General Ban Ki-moon.
+In essence, over the years she has created a new model for young artists who seek to balance the joys and demands of a performing career at the highest level with a hands-on investment in the power of music to change lives.

 Midori's enthusiasm for playing and supporting the music of our time has blossomed into a significant and ongoing commitment.
-Over the years she has commissioned everything from works for solo violin to major concertos.
-Midori and violinist Vadim Repin have also joined forces in an initiative to commission new works for encores and promotional events, the Midori/Repin Commissioning Project, administered through Meet the Composer.
-Over all, the individuals Midori has sought out to create new repertoire for the violin represents an impressive array of some of the most talented composers of our time, including Lee Hyla, Rodion Shchedrin, Krzysztof Penderecki, Derek Bermel, Brett Dean, Einojuhani Rautavaara, Michael Hersch, and Pierre Jalbert.
-Among the composers whose newly commissioned works Midori will be premiering in seasons to come are Peter Eötvös and Johannes Maria Staud - will be premiered at the 2014 Lucerne Festival.
+Over the years she has commissioned works for a great variety of forces.
+Over all, the individuals Midori has sought out to create new repertoire for the violin represent an impressive array of some of the most talented of today's composers, including Lee Hyla, Rodion Shchedrin, Krzysztof Penderecki, Derek Bermel, Brett Dean, Einojuhani Rautavaara, Michael Hersch, Pierre Jalbert, and now Peter Eötvös.
+The next new work Midori has commissioned - from Austrian composer Johannes Maria Staud - will be premiered at the 2014 Lucerne Festival.